Last updated on January 6th, 2026 at 11:29 pm

 The last time I visited Tulum, vibrant La Zebra was not only one of the best restaurants in Tulum beach, it was also the best restaurant to eat authentic and flavourful Mexican food!

-Located right on the beachfront with a variety of indoor and outdoor tables, La Zebra occupies a large area with a Hotel, tiki bar and beach club – tip you can combine the two!
+Located right on the beachfront with a variety of indoor and outdoor tables, La Zebra occupies a larger area with a popular Hotel, tiki bar and beach club – tip you can combine the two for a wonderful day on the beach!

 TANTRA BEACH CLUB